Sciance-Inc/core.dashboards_store/tooling/template/{{ cookiecutter.css_short_name + '.dashboards_store' }}/readme.md

 You will minimally have to enable some dashbaords and their corresponding interfaces.
 You also might need to replace the IP from the `databases` variables, to match your linked servers (if any.)

+### What schould I update  ?
+> Updates must take place in the `{{ cookiecutter.css_short_name + '.dashboards_store' }}` project .

+### The `dbt_project.yml` file

+1. Link the GPI / GRH database
+2. Enable the GPI / GRH databases
+3. Populate the population (the default, dummy definition must be overriden)
+4. Make sur the `vars` section make sens : check each variable against the database to make sure it's properly set.
+You can use the hints / comments.

+### The `packages.yml`  file
+1. Bump the version from within `packages.yml` to the latest version of the `core.dashboard_store` package (refer to the `core.dashboard_store` releases to find the latest version)

 ## 2. Add the content from `{{ cookiecutter.css_short_name + '.dashboards_store' }}/profiles-sample.yml` into your `~/.dbt/profiles.yml` file

 We have already generated the profile to use to run the store for your (your are welcome :) ).
 But maybe you could add it to your other profiles ?